 Canada's Northwest Territories (NWT) is composed of 33 communities spread over more than one million square kilometres.
 It is home to five regions including the Dehcho Region, South Slave Region, North Slave Region, Sahtu Region, and the Beaufort Delta Region.
-There are 11 official languages and three distinct Indigenous groups across the territory: Dene, Inuvialuit and Métis.
+There are 11 official languages and three distinct Indigenous groups across the territory: First Nations, Inuvialuit and Métis.

 The rich heritage and traditions of the territory’s First Nations peoples have always been an integral part of their cultures.
 With little else than what could be found in nature, these groups were able to survive and flourish in the harsh Arctic landscape.
 This spirit can still be seen today in residents who still live a traditional way of life including hunting, fishing, trapping and gathering from the land.